EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 So we ask that you make any materials used available under a CC BY-SA creative commons license.
 You will retain full ownership of any materials used in your talk (slide deck, handouts etc).

-If you are uncomfortable with this, please email our Speaker & CfP Coordinator Moritz Neeb at [cfp2018@enthusiasticon.de](mailto:cfp2018@enthusiasticon.de) to discuss alternatives.
+If you are uncomfortable with this, please email our Speaker & CfP Coordinator Joseph Yiasemides at [cfp2019@enthusiasticon.de](mailto:cfp2019@enthusiasticon.de) to discuss alternatives.

 ## FAQ